Common Furnace Problems & Their Symptoms

 Faulty heaters are more than a nuisance.
-They can be dangerous if they pose a fire hazard or, as can happen with gas furnaces, they leak carbon monoxide into your home.
+They can pose a fire hazard, and gas furnaces can leak carbon monoxide into your home.

-Call us at West Coast Chief if you experience any of the following problems:
+Call a professional technician if you notice any of the following problems:

 - A furnace that won’t heat to the set temperature.

 - Unusual odors, especially burning smells.

 - Vents that fail to expel carbon monoxide.